This practical book provides need-to-know information vital for acupuncturists to treat patients with fertility problems.

 Nick Dalton-Brewer details the causes of fertility issues, including the impact of lifestyle and diet, and explains the scientific basis for the different methods of treatment.
 Integrating Assisted Reproduction Techniques (ART) with Traditional Chinese Medicine (TCM) therapies and acupuncture, he presents his own cutting-edge research on the successful use of these therapies to improve fertility and pregnancy rates and describes a method for integrated diagnosis and treatment.

-This book will give TCM practitioners direct access to the vital specialist knowledge and technical information needed to treat their increasing numbers of patients with fertility problems effectively, and will provide Western doctors with new research in the field demonstrating the efficacy of acupuncture and TCM for treating fertility issues.
+This book will give TCM practitioners direct access to the vital specialist knowledge and technical information needed to treat the increasing numbers of patients with fertility problems effectively.
+It will also be of interest to doctors of Western medicine concerned about the efficacy of recommending acupuncture treatments as adjuncts to ART.

 Singing Dragon is an imprint of Jessica Kingsley Publishers.
 Jessica Kingsley Publishers is a limited company registered in England.
 Registered number: 2073602.
 VAT Reg.
 No: 455 2134 66.

 © 1996, 2014 Jessica Kingsley Publishers.